amark/gun/README.md

 ## Deploy

  > Note: The default examples that get auto-deployed on `npm start` CDN-ify all GUN files, modules, & storage.

+ > Note: When deploying a web application using GUN on a cloud provider, you may have to set `CI=false` in your `.env`.
+This prevents GUN-specific warnings from being treated as errors when deploying your app.
+You may also resolve this by modifying your webpack config to not try to build the GUN dependencies.

 To quickly spin up a GUN relay peer for your development team, utilize [Zeet](https://zeet.co), [Heroku](http://heroku.com), [Docker](http://docker.com), or any variant thereof [Dokku](http://dokku.viewdocs.io/dokku/), [Flynn.io](http://flynn.io), [now.sh](https://zeit.co/now), etc. !
 Or use all of them so your relays are decentralized too!